fanismpal/misclassified-clustered-competing-risks/README.md

 ### **3. Sensitivity Analysis ($η$-Shift)**

-To assess violations of transportability from the validation sample, we use:
+To examine violations of the transportability assumption, misclassification probabilities in the main dataset are adjusted via:

 $logit(p_{jh}(η)) = logit(p_{jh}) + η$ with $η$ ∈ {-0.5, -0.25, 0, 0.25, 0.5}.